-- Provision of an equivalence certificate from the Ministry of Education in the United Arab Emirates for degrees completed outside the United Arab Emirates. - Provision of an original test certificate to satisfy the English Language Proficiency requirement: - Full Admission: Master Program taught in English: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (1400 or more) or (ii) a TOEFL score of 550 or more (213 CBT, 79 iBT) equivalent or IELTS (6.0 or more) OR - Conditional Admission: Master Program taught in English: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for an (i) EmSat score of a minimum of 1250, OR (ii) a TOEFL score of 530 or more (197 CBT, 71 iBT) equivalent OR an IELTS (Academic) score of a minimum of 5.5. - Full Admission: Master Program taught in Arabic: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (950 or more) or (ii) a TOEFL score of 450 or more (139 CBT, 51 iBT) equivalent or IELTS (4.5 or more). - A native speaker of English who has completed his/her undergraduate education in an English-medium institution may not be required to provide certification of English language proficiency. - Provision of a Passport copy (personal details page, Ethbara Number page and/or visa page (if applicable)) - Provision of two passport-size photos. - Provision of an Emirates ID card (if relevant) - Provision of a Family Book (if relevant) - Provision of their Curriculum Vitae - Provision of a short essay to demonstrate your reasons for wanting to study in the program - Provision of two individual, sealed reference letters. - Confirmation that the relevant work experience requirement has been satisfied: (minimum of three (3) years for MPA, MIM and MPP programs and a minimum of five (5) years for EMPA (English or Arabic) programs). - An interview may also be required as part of the admission process.
+- Provision of attested official university and college degrees and transcripts (back and front), from a recognized Bachelor's degree, earned in a discipline appropriate for the prospective graduate degree, with a minimum (equivalent) Grade Point Average (GPA) of 3.00 (on a 4.0 Scale) for full admission or 2.50 (on a 4.0 Scale) for Conditional Admission. - Provision of an equivalence certificate from the Ministry of Education in the United Arab Emirates for degrees completed outside the United Arab Emirates. - Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for EmSAT or TOEFL or Academic IELTS scores as required to satisfy the English language proficiency requirement, relevant to the graduate program of study: - Full Admission: Master Program taught in English: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (1400 or more) or (ii) a TOEFL score of 550 or more (213 CBT, 79 iBT) equivalent or IELTS (6.0 or more) OR - Oconditional Admission: Master Program taught in English: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for an (i) EmSAT score of a minimum of 1250, OR (ii) a TOEFL score of 530 or more (197 CBT, 71 iBT) equivalent OR an IELTS (Academic) score of a minimum of 5.5. - Full Admission: Master Program taught in Arabic: Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for (i) EmSAT (950 or more) or (ii) a TOEFL score of 450 or more (133 CBT, 45 iBT) equivalent or IELTS (4.5 or more). - For a Master Program taught in Arabic: A candidate must satisfy the Arabic language proficiency requirement as follows: - Provision of a current (no more than 2 years old) Official standardized test score(s) document issued for a (i) Minimum score of 1250 for the Arabic language portion of the EmSAT examination. - Provision of a Passport copy (personal details page, Ethbara Number page and/or visa page (if applicable)) - Provision of two passport-size photos. - Provision of an Emirates ID card (if relevant) - Provision of a Family Book (if relevant) - Provision of their Curriculum Vitae - Provision of a short essay to demonstrate your reasons for wanting to study in the program - Provision of two individual, sealed reference letters. - Confirmation that the relevant work experience requirement has been satisfied: (minimum of three (3) years for MPA, MIM and MPP programs and a minimum of five (5) years for EMPA (English or Arabic) programs).

+An interview may also be required as part of the admission process.

 Applicants must satisfy both the general MBRSG requirements for graduate admission and/or any graduate program-specific admission criteria.
-The Manager of Admissions and Program Relations, or if circumstances require, the (Associate) Dean of Academic Affairs, will determine if the applicant meets the School requirements for graduate admission.
+The Admissions and Registration Section, or if circumstances require, the Director of Academic Affairs, will determine if the applicant meets the School requirements for graduate admission.

-The Manager of Admissions and Program Relations will notify the applicant of the School's decision as to whether to admit the applicant to a graduate program of study or not and the reason(s) for the decision.
+A member of the Admissions and Registration Section will notify the applicant of the School's decision as to whether to admit the applicant to a graduate program of study or not and the reason(s) for the decision.